 Recess.

-The company has a Sydney showroom, where you can touch, feel and smell your desk before buying.
+The company has a Sydney showroom, where you can touch, feel and smell your sit-stand desk before buying.

-Depite premium-level pricing, it offers the most oddball warranty of all desks in this review.
+Despite premium-level pricing, it offers the most oddball warranty of all desks in this review.

 Flexispot E-7 Pro.